 Disputes are as integral to the construction process as the preparation of plans and the placement of concrete.
 However, most industry participants yearn for the reduction - if not the elimination - of project disputes.
-They correctly argue that disputes disrupt and often irrevocably poison the good working relationships between project participants that are essential to project success.
+They correctly argue that disputes disrupt and often irrevocably poison relationships between project participants.
 While this is a noble goal, it is unlikely to be achieved any time soon.
-Hence, it is important on any project, especially an international project, to have the appropriate dispute resolution mechanisms in place for the inevitable confrontation.
-Indeed, adhering to dispute resolution mechanisms required by contract may lead to the resolution of the dispute short of formal processes.
+Hence, it is important on any project, especially an international project, to understand, and have in place, appropriate dispute resolution mechanisms.
+Indeed, adhering to contractual dispute resolution mechanisms may lead to an amicable solution, avoiding a contentious resolution all together.

-Anyone participating in the construction industry knows that disputes take on lives of their own and usually result in further exacerbation of the project's underlying problems, themselves causing delays and costs.
-Certainly, the dispute resolution processes involve expenditure and diversion of valuable company resources - attention and time as well as cost - but we must never forget that construction companies are in the business of building, not litigating.
-Disputes are part and parcel of many major international projects and, as a result, on some of these projects the parties include allocations in their budget for this eventuality.
+Construction industry disputes take on lives of their own and usually result in further exacerbation of the project's underlying problems, causing delays and costs.
+Certainly, the dispute resolution processes involve expenditure and diversion of valuable company resources - attention, time as well as cost - but we must never forget that construction companies are in the business of building, not litigating.
+Disputes are an accepted part and parcel of many major international projects and, as a result, the project participants include allocations in their budget for this eventuality.